wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 ![](@attachment/Clipboard_2020-01-30-17-52-26.png)

 _Note: You may notice in the above 👆screenshot that the line of code with `return cm;` is now greyed out.
 That is because that code will never be reached, since we are returning in the line of code above it.
-When you return from a function, the function stops running _
+When you return from a function, the function stops running._

 Now we can convert it to an anonymous function as a step on the way to making it an arrow function.